Policy Learning with New Treatments: Estimation

-This assumption is quite flexible in the class of shape restrictions it can handle.
-For example, restrictions on the first, second, or higher differences of the mean conditional response can be expressed this way, allowing for $m_P$ to be constrained to be decreasing, Lipschitz, convex, or obey higher order smoothness conditions (\cite{mogstad2018using}).
-Upper and lower bounds on $m_P$ can also be expressed through such constraints.
-Appendix \ref{computationalappendix} describes in detail how the restrictions of decreasing demand and diminishing returns to the subsidy are applied to the empirical example in Section \ref{empirical_application_section}.
-The following example conveys the practical use of the assumption.
+This assumption strengthens Assumption 2.1 by requiring that the shape restrictions are linear in the treatment response vector.
+Such linear restrictions can accommodate a wide range of shape restrictions that may be used in practice.
+For example, restrictions on the first, second, or higher differences of the mean conditional response can be expressed this way, allowing for $m_P$ to be constrained to be decreasing, Lipschitz, convex, or obey higher order smoothness conditions (\cite{mogstadUsingInstrumentalVariables2018}).\footnote{ The analysis can be extended to allow $S$ and $r$ to depend on $x$.
+I have focused on the case where the shape restrictions are the same for all $x$ for simplicity. } Upper and lower bounds on $m_P$ can also be expressed through such constraints.
+Appendix \ref{appendix-computation} describes in detail how the restrictions of decreasing demand and diminishing responsiveness to the subsidy are applied to the empirical example in Section \ref{section-application}.